 - an Application Essay* (writing sample) that addresses key questions pertinent to assessing the “fit” of the particular program to the student and vice versa (*Application Essay is waived for certificate applicants.); and,

 - official, sealed transcripts documenting all prior college/university coursework including demonstration of a completed undergraduate degree from a regionally accredited institution.
-An undergradute cumulative GPA of 2.5 is required
+A cumulative GPA of 3.0 is required for all prior coursework.

 NOTE: Standardized test scores are not required; however, applicants who have taken tests such as the GRE, GMAT, Miller Analogies, etc., within the previous three years are encouraged to submit their scores.
 International students are advised to consult the International Programs Office to learn of further University requirements that may apply.